 What: Books Sandwiched In

-- March 20 : Author Jay Erskine Leutze will discuss his own book Stand Up That Mountain: The Battle to Save One Small Community in the Wilderness Along the Appalachian Trail
+Books Sandwiched In will continue on March 20 with Author Jay Erskine Leutze discussing his own book Stand Up That Mountain: The Battle to Save One Small Community in the Wilderness Along the Appalachian Trail.
+On April 17, Knoxville Attorney Wanda Sobieski will discuss The New Feminist Agenda: Defining the Next Revolution for Women, Work, and Family by Madeleine Kunin.

 - Why doesn't Rep. Eddie Smith want to test school drinking water for lead?
 (13 replies)

 - Thousands of Would-Be Democratic Candidates Flood States in Trump Backlash (2 replies)

 - FBI investigates 'odd' computer link between Russian bank and Trump Organization (4 replies)

 - North Dakota bill, would legalize accidentally running over protesters in the road (3 replies)

 - The "Daily Show" was at Trump Nashville rally (2 replies)